RealityETH/reality-eth-monorepo/packages/docs/dapp.rst

           If the competing answer is also wrong, you may wish to resubmit your answer with an even higher bond.

+Questions include an option for "invalid", for if the question cannot be answered.

+As of version 3, questions may also include an option for "answered too soon".
+You should select this answer if it was too soon to answer the question at the time the first answer was given, for instance because the question was about an event that had not happened yet.

 Requesting arbitration
 ----------------------